WhitmanSWDesignSpring2018/project-5-8-teamjuan/project-6/rubric.md

 ------|--------|------------
 2|2| The release is tagged as project-6-release.

-## Reflection and elegance - 20/20 points
+## Reflection and elegance - 18/18 points

 As promised, I am not looking closely at your code for this iteration, only spot-checking.

 * 4/4 UML diagram is accurate and complete.
-* 2/2 New classes/methods are reasonably self-explanatory.
+* 1/1 New classes/methods are reasonably self-explanatory.
 * 3/3 Design overview addresses strategy for Undo/Redo.
 * 2/2 Design overview addresses strategy for disabling/enabling menu items.
-* 6/6 Assessment of what is elegant and what is not thoughtfully addresses object-oriented design principles.
+* 6/6 Assessment of what is elegant and what is not thoughtfully addresses object-oriented design principles. | _I like that you thought about implications for change (project 7 requiremnets)._
-* 2/2 Velocity is presented.
+* 1/1 Velocity is presented.
-* 1/1 Team retrospective is presented.
+* 1/1 Team retrospective is presented. | _Thanks for your thoughts!
+This was a really good reflection - sorry I did not get you feedback earlier._